 Once the preliminary exam proposal is written and reviewed by the committee Chair, copies are submitted to the preliminary exam committee and a preliminary exam proposal meeting is scheduled.
 At this meeting, the committee will determine whether to approve the preliminary exam proposal and bibliography.
 The committee may request that the student further revise the proposal and bibliography and could require that a second proposal meeting be scheduled after these revisions are completed.
 The student should make every effort to make revisions in a timely manner (to be agreed upon by the committee) and resubmit the draft to committee members.
 Once approved, the preliminary exam proposal serves as an agreement for the structure of the preliminary exam.
-Sample copies of proposals are available on the SSW Doctoral Program Resource Center.
+Sample copies of proposals are available in the SSW PhD Student Resource Center Box folder